This document explains how to read your JHU-related mail at an APL email mailbox.

 Email Alias should be configured so all the addresses point at the JHU mailbox, hosted by Microsoft at live.johnshopkins.edu.
 This mailbox is contractually covered to handle student information.
 This configuration should be done by default for most people but it is good to confirm it is correct.

 All these addresses will work to route mail to the mailbox.
 You can also configure custom, friendly aliases here (in this example, [email protected] instead of the mechanical [email protected]).
-Finally, confirm a default return address here as well — to prefer mail to be sent out from the friendly address.
+The button is down at the bottom of the form.

 The second step is to configure the mailbox to redirect a copy of all incoming messages to the APL address.
 To do this we will make an inbox rule in the mailbox to redirect a copy of each new incoming message to another address.
 The rule will run automatically on the server without user intervention.
 A copy of the incoming message will be left in the JHU mailbox.
 This is useful as a backup just in case something goes wrong with the forwarding process (overzealous spam filtering, accidental deletion, system outage, etc).
 Mailboxes hold 150GB of mail, so there is room for years of mail before storage becomes an issue.